The following discussion and analysis should be read in conjunction with the

 million

-date net cash used in operating activities was
+date net cash used in operating activities was $16.1 million and our accumulated

-deficit was
+deficit was $270.6 million.

 We expect to devote substantial resources to continue our development efforts